 Date of Authorship for this Version

 Meck, John M., "Regulation of Corporate Finance and Management under the Public Utility Holding Company Act of 1935" (1938).
 Faculty Scholarship Series.
-Paper 4118.
+4118.